docQodly/docs/docs/studio/roles/example-of-configuration.md

 ---
 id: example-of-configuration
-title: Example
+title: Example of configuration
 ---
 import Column from '@site/src/components/Column'

-This section shows a detailed example of roles and privileges configuration for a HealthCare application handling patients and appointments, including sensible data.
+This section is a tutorial that will show you how to configure roles and privileges for a HealthCare application handling patients and appointments, including confidential data.

 It includes the support of both **public** and **authenticated** [application accesses](../../cloud/resourceMonitoring.md#application-access).